The mystery of where omicron came from — and why it matters

 Omicron's genetic family tree contains a big surprise

 One of the key tools that scientists use to puzzle out the origin of a particular coronavirus variant is to look at its genetic code.
-Just as a person who wants to find out their ancestry — were their forebears Nordic?
+Just as people who want to find out their ancestry — were their forebears Nordic?
 Mongol? — can find traces of that lineage in their genes, the virus's genome contains clues.

 "It's been very common to use an evolutionary tree — or a family tree — of these SARS-CoV-2 viruses to catch introductions in places like Australia and Taiwan that have not had a lot of local spread," says Bedford.
 "You can figure out where the importations are coming from by looking at the viral genome and checking, 'Is it close in its sequence characteristics to [strains] that are circulating elsewhere that have been sequenced and shared with the database?' "

-In other words, while scientists can tell that this variant evolved from a strain that was circulating in mid-2020, in the intervening months there's been no trace of all the intermediate versions that scientists would have expected to find as it morphed into its current form.
+In other words, while scientists can tell that this variant evolved from a strain that was circulating in mid-2020, in the intervening months there has been no trace of all the intermediate versions that scientists would have expected to find as it morphed into its current form.

 "It doesn't tie into anything that was circulating more recently," says Bedford."
 Yet its mutations put it a long way from that 2020 strain.